YoLinux.com Tutorial: Video, DVD players, TV and Multimedia

 For more on DVD encryption see:

-Linux DVD Player Software:
+Linux Video Media File and DVD Player Software:

 • MPlayer - General media player and plugin.
 Can play CSS encoded DVDs and supports subtitles.